ejero/404-page/README.md

 # 404 Not Found page

-A simple responsive 404 Not Found page
+A simple responsive 404 not found page

 ![Website Image](img/404-page-image.png)